Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Introduction

 \item[$\bullet$] Extensive experiments demonstrate the superiority of our methods.
-GD\textsuperscript{3}A and DVTrack substantially outperform previous methods in moving drone scenarios with dense crowds and complex motions, reducing the counting error by 47.4\% and improving tracking performance by 39.2\%. \end{itemize}
+GD\textsuperscript{3}A and DVTrack substantially outperform previous methods in moving drone scenarios with dense crowds and complex motions, reducing the counting error by 47.4\% and improving tracking performance by 64.6\%. \end{itemize}

-This work extends our preliminary research \cite{MDC} in three key aspects.
-First, we expand the original dataset to twice its size by incorporating large-scale, densely crowded, and low-light scenes, making it more diverse, challenging, and representative of real-world complex environments with dense crowds.
-Secondly, we propose a novel density map-based VIC method GD\textsuperscript{3}A, which achieves superior performance, higher computational efficiency, and better interpretability through pixel-level descriptor association and global density map decomposition using optimal transport with an adaptive dustbin score.
-Based on this matching framework, we further propose DVTrack, which achieves instance-level tracking through a descriptor voting mechanism.
-Finally, we conducted more comprehensive experiments and qualitative visualization to validate the effectiveness and versatility of the proposed methods.
-The results demonstrate that our methods significantly outperforms prior works in both crowd counting and tracking (reducing the counting error by 47.4\% and improving tracking performance by 39.2\%).
+This work extends our preliminary research~\cite{MDC} in four key aspects: 1) First, we double the size of the original dataset by incorporating large-scale, densely crowded, and low-light scenes.
+This expansion creates a more diverse and challenging benchmark that accurately represents the complexity of real-world environments with dense crowds.
+2) Second, we propose GD\textsuperscript{3}A, which achieves efficient and accurate VIC by global density map decomposition through group-wise association based on pixel-level descriptor matching.
+GD\textsuperscript{3}A achieves superior performance, higher computational efficiency, and improved interpretability compared to the SDNet proposed in~\cite{MDC}.
+3) Third, based on GD\textsuperscript{3}A, we further introduce DVTrack, which achieves state-of-the-art dense crowd tracking in moving drone scenarios through a descriptor voting mechanism without extra training.
+4) Finally, we conducted more comprehensive experiments and qualitative visualizations to validate the effectiveness and interpretability of the proposed methods.
+The results demonstrate that our methods significantly outperform prior works in both video individual counting and tracking (reducing the counting error by 47.4\% and improving tracking performance by 64.6\%).